dootje-2004/web-docker-https/README.md

 #### Apache

 * Create a server configuration for a VirtualHost that supports SSL.
-  The *demo.conf* file in this project provides a basic example.
+  The *apache.conf* file in this project provides a basic example.
-* Copy the server certificate and key to the locations specified in the SSL-enabled VirtualHost configuration.
+* Copy the server certificate and key to the locations specified in *apache.conf*.
 * Provide a (tiny) script that produces the passphrase, like the file *pk-passphrase-provider.sh* we create with the *make-apache-setup* script.